wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-setup-tomcat7-linux.md

 ####Test:

-To check if tomcat7 is successfully installed, browse to your tomcat server’s DNS name (http://tomcatexample.chinacloudapp.cn/ is the example URL in this article).
+To check if tomcat7 is successfully installed, browse to your tomcat server's DNS name (http://tomcatexample.chinacloudapp.cn/ is the example URL in this article).
 If you see a page like the following, you have tomcat7 installed correct.
 ![][16]